Getting to Mayo Clinic in Arizona

-Arizona Department of Transportation-scheduled ramp closures on Loop 101 (January 26 to mid-summer 2020), and ongoing hospital construction could require longer travel time.
+Arizona Department of Transportation-scheduled ramp closures on Loop 101 (January 26 to mid-fall 2020), and ongoing hospital construction could require longer travel time.
 Please follow marked detours and parking signage.
 Our apologies for any inconvenience.

 Mayo Clinic in Arizona is centrally located for visitors from New Mexico, Colorado, California, Nevada, and Utah.
 The Phoenix and Scottsdale campuses of Mayo Clinic are easily accessible by air, bus or car if you're traveling from the greater U.S. or even overseas.